Liwer/vacations/README.md

 3. email: "three@test.com", password: "111222", employment_date: "2018-01-01"

 You can change the user's data in a file: db/seeds.rb.
-After the change run: `rails db:seed`
+After the change run: `rails db:seed`.